sclolus/Turbofish/README.md

 # CAUTION: NEVER BE A SUDOER NOR A ROOT FOR THE RUST INSTALLATION !

-The main code of the kernel is in RUST langage, so you have to follow this procedure to install it:
+The main code of the kernel is in RUST langage, so you have to follow this procedure to install it
 curl and a internet connexion are required to launch the installation
 The total installation of rust takes approximately 1 GB of disc space

-# If you dont have rust on your computer,
+# If you dont have rust on your computer
 First, launch the main install procedure: https://www.rust-lang.org/tools/install
 -> curl https://sh.rustup.rs -sSf | sh
 Choose a custom installation, tape 2